- The Demo Webchat — test plugins from the collection by using the Webchat Endpoint settings.

 - In the Webchat v3 Endpoint settings, paste the URL into the Webchat Plugins field under the Demo Webchat Settings section.

 You can set up plugins in your code in the embedding code of your Webchat v3 or Webchat v2.
-To add the plugins in your code, proceed as follows:
+To add the plugins in your code, proceed as follows:- Plugin from Collection

 - Open the Cognigy GitHub repository and select the plugin you want to use.